Mert-Okyay/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Mert Okyay is a theorist/experimentalist mix working on problems in a variery of disciplines, the most important being how annoying graduate school applications are.
+His research interests include procrastinating by building this website, statistical mechanics and how to make money as a physicist (it's hard).
+He is currently applying to graduate school and would really love to attend your university.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.